 The Pro Charge B is a fully epoxy encapsulated, plug-and-play battery-to-battery charger.
 It is primarily designed to be put between the starter battery and a deep-cycle battery (trolling / bow thruster / domestic).
 The charger puts a load on the alternator and converts that load into a 4-stage charging profile to provide fast and effective charging.
 The purpose of the charger is to recharge your batteries as you cruise by fully utilizing your onboard alternator.

 Note that DC-DC charging from your main boat engine is possible only if the engine charging circuit can carry the overall charge current required.

 Are Lithium Batteries the Best Choice for Your Boat?

 We’ve gone over the basics of lithium batteries, why they’re safe and effective, and why it benefits you to use them.
 So, is lithium the right choice for boat batteries?

-Choosing lithium over a lead-acid battery means you’ll be switching to a lighter, more efficient power source.
+Choosing a marine lithium battery over a lead-acid battery means you’ll be switching to a lighter, more efficient power source.
 Your lithium battery will last several times longer than a comparable lead-acid alternative, so will need to be replaced less often, reducing costs in the long run.
 Make the switch and see the difference for yourself!